 The compromised software is released as part of a routine upgrade for all Sybil customers.
 There is widespread belief in the IT industry that software upgrades should be applied as soon as possible, and naturally customers will trust such an upgrade from a well respected company like Sybil.
 Good corporate cyber security practice which is on the lookout for worms, phishing and insider attacks will not spot a compromised upgrade; in fact it encourages rapid application of upgrades.

 Customers vary widely as to when they actually apply the upgrade.
 Some do it immediately.
 Many run the upgrade through their own QA testing before they apply it but it is unlikely to include rigorous testing of the floating point algorithm.
 Some have been waiting for it and are keen to apply it because it contains a bug fix or new feature they need.
 Some wait to see if other companies experience problems with it, but as there appear to be none, due to the time delay, they install it.

 Application of software updates varies by industry sector.
 On average the financial sector will install upgrades in 6 months, and the industrial sector 18 months.

-Latency
+Stage C: Latency Period